bevyengine/rfcs/rfcs/49-animation-primitives.md

 only focus on how to store curves for animation.

 Both `AnimationClip` and surrounding types that utilize it may need a specialized shortcut for accessing and sampling `Transform` based poses from the clip.

-Instead of using string-based property paths, individual integer based bone IDs should be used here to minimize curve lookup cost, and curves here should not be trait objects but rather the aformentioned compressed tranform curves as concrete types to reduce pointer indirections and cut out vtable lookups.
-This will likely require dedicated skeletal animation sampling and application systems, as well as specialized APIs for fetching and composing `Transform` values from these curves.
+This will likely take the form of a separate internal map from EntityPath to a concrete curve type for Transform to avoid any dynamic dispatch overhead, and dedicated lookup and sampling functions explicitly for this special case.

 [skeletal_animation]: https://en.wikipedia.org/wiki/Skeletal_animation
 [morph_target_animation]: https://en.wikipedia.org/wiki/Morph_target_animation